Table of Contents

-The typical pain symptoms can also point to an unstable angina pectoris, with the exception that there is no increase in troponin.
+The typical pain symptoms can also point to unstable angina pectoris, with the exception that there is no increase in troponin.
 Especially when pain spreads to the upper abdomen, the symptoms can be mistaken for an acute abdomen.
-Another differential diagnosis to be considered is the Takotsubo-cardiomyopathy, which is often caused by emotional stress.
+Another differential diagnosis to be considered is Takotsubo-cardiomyopathy, which is often caused by emotional stress.

 ECG changes can also be caused by other diseases.
-ST-elevation can, e.g., also occur in the course of a pericarditis or left ventricular hypertrophy, or low Q-spikes in the course of lung embolisms, the WPW-syndrome or hypertrophic cardiomyopathies.
+ST-elevation can, e.g., also occur in the course of pericarditis or left ventricular hypertrophy, or low Q-spikes in the course of lung embolisms, the WPW-syndrome or hypertrophic cardiomyopathies.

 Furthermore, all other causes of thorax pain have to be distinguished from myocardial infarction, those including lung embolism, aortic dissection, tension pneumothorax and spontaneous rupture of the esophagus (Boerhaave-syndrome).
-Myocarditis and pericarditis as well as musculo-skeletal thorax pain also count as possible exam answers on the subject.
+Myocarditis and pericarditis, as well as musculo-skeletal thorax pain, also count as possible exam answers on the subject.

 Therapy of Myocardial Infarction